ibm-cloud-docs/cephaas/uploading_s3_cert_sds.md

 # Uploading S3 certificate
 {: #uploading-s3-certificate-sds}

-Upload S3 certificate by using the UI, CLI, or API.
 S3 certificates are required to secure the S3 endpoint.
+Upload S3 SSL certificate by using the UI, CLI, or API.
 {: shortdesc}

 ## Uploading S3 certificate using the UI